-Based on Motivation, they could both have decided to stop training since motivation for training dropped.
+Based on Motivation, they could both have decided to stop training since the motivation for training dropped.
 However, Janice still saw that training would be beneficial for her which gave her enough personal motivation, and after thinking it through decided that she could keep performing at an intensity that suited her lifestyle at the time.
-Ben felt that he achieved his primary goal and decided to decrease the intensity of training until he sets new goals (such as learning more in depth, or simply train for personal satisfaction).
+Ben felt that he achieved his primary goal and decided to decrease the intensity of training until he sets new goals (such as learning more in-depth or simply train for personal satisfaction).

 In these two scenarios there are no good or bad, but decisions based on personal goals.
 We are continually faced with situations that put us in a position where we have to make choices or take decisions.

 Many people call these situations ‘obstacles’ or ‘problems’; however, a problem is not really The problem.
 The Attitude towards the obstacle is generally the problem.
-One may think that s/he has lost Motivation towards Karate when faced with a difficult decision, but in reality Motivation would have fluctuated.
+One may think that s/he has lost Motivation towards Karate when faced with a difficult decision, but in reality, Motivation would have fluctuated.

 Persons that have chosen Karate-Do and keep performing it as a martial art for months or years, probably do so because they would have found something that enriches their lifestyle (apart from other reasons which can be different for everyone) & the key for this could be found if one looks into the Dojo Kun.

 This goes to show that decisions are best not based on Motivation since this could lead to regret or disappointment later on.
-One has to be very careful and needs to understand that fluctuations are a normal part in development.
+One has to be very careful and needs to understand that fluctuations are a normal part of development.

 And this leads to another question: How can Motivation be increased when it’s low?

-(Obviously I am not addressing High Motivation, because when we are motivated we do not need any explanations really J)
+(Obviously, I am not addressing High Motivation, because when we are motivated we do not need any explanations really J)